EdwinCruz13/NodeJS-Lesson/Day 10/readme.md

 node redirect.js
 ```

-- [x] Visualize the app through the browser and go to one of our routes www.localhost:3000/ .
-Then, you will see the "/" routes redirect to "/aboutus" route automatically ↓
+- [x] Visualize the app through the browser and go to one of our routes www.localhost:3000/download .
+Then, you will see an attachment that will be downloaded soon ↓

   <br>
   <img src="https://github.com/EdwinCruz13/NodeJS-Lesson/blob/main/Day%2010/resources/resp2.png?raw=true" width ="100%"/>